melxincognito/bp-design-next/README.md

 <h3> <b>II</b> - app.delete - <i>/api/delete_cart/:planNumber</i> </h3>

 <ul>
-<li> This API route is used to to delete a particular blueprint in a users cart.
+<li> This API route is used to delete a particular blueprint in a users cart.
 It uses the plan number to dynamically delete the matching plan in the database. </li>
 <li>
 When a user is browsing through the items in their cart and they click on the trash can icon in the upper right, the api call is triggered and the item is removed the cart items database.
  </li>